vksssd/bastigo/README.md

 ### URL parameters

-bastigo's router parses and stores URL parameters right onto the request context.
+chi's router parses and stores URL parameters right onto the request context.
 Here is an example of how to access URL params in your net/http handlers.
 And of course, middlewares are able to access the same information.